While the principles and values are the same, nursing has been transformed by continual advances in training, research, and technology.

 Your child’s doctor can make a referral to the Nurse Maude Specialist Palliative Care team to discuss your needs.
 Care is always provided in collaboration with your child’s primary paediatrician.

 People who have, or are expecting to require a stoma, (a surgically created opening in the abdomen for evacuation of body waste) can get information, advice and support before and after surgery.
-(Stomas include colostomy, ileostomy and urostomy).
+(Stomas include colostomy, ileostomy, urostomy and ACE).

 The aim of Stomal Therapy is to gives clients, their families/whanau and carers, the resources they need to live with a stoma independently, comfortably, and with dignity.

-The service includes visits in hospital, and at home after discharge, arranging for ostomy equipment, clinics for regular checks and assessments, access to other health professionals and agencies and prescriptions for ostomy appliances.
+The service includes visits in hospital, and at home after discharge, arranging for ostomy equipment, appliances and stomal supplies, clinics for regular checks and assessments, and referral to other health professionals and agencies including a dietitan.

-Clients, or their families/whanau, doctors, surgeons or hospitals, can all access this service which is free of charge unless receiving private hospital care.
-Appliances are free, but there is a charge if delivered by courier.
+Clients, or their families/whanau, doctors, surgeons or hospitals, can all access this service which follows standard funding criteria unless receiving private hospital care where charges will apply.
+Supplies are free, but delivery charges maybe incurred.

 By appointment 8am - 5pm, Monday to Friday, at 35 Mansfield Avenue, Christchurch.
 Outside clinic hours a district nurse is available for advice.
 Home visits by arrangement.